aws-john/SageMakerRL-SML-Summit-2019/README.md

 --
 **Authors :** Paul Conyngham & William Xu | StarAi Project Machine Learning Engineers - | Email : contact@starai.com

-This lab is provided as part of [Dev Day Online](https://github.com/aws-john/dev-day-labs).
+This lab is provided as part of the [AWS Innovate Online Conference](https://aws.amazon.com/events/aws-innovate/machine-learning/).

 ℹ️ You will run this lab in your own AWS account.
 Please follow directions at the end of the lab to remove resources to minimize costs.